webloom-agency/wegen/docs/tips-guides/mcp-server-setup-and-tool-testing.md

 }
 ```

-* `url`: Required.
+- `url`: Required.
 The endpoint to connect to.
-* `headers`: Optional.
+- `headers`: Optional.
 HTTP headers such as authorization tokens.

-You don’t need to specify the transport type manually — it is inferred based on the structure:
+You don't need to specify the transport type manually — it is inferred based on the structure:

-* If `command` is present → it's a `stdio` config
+- If `command` is present → it's a `stdio` config
-* If `url` is present → it's a `SSE` or `StreamableHTTP` config
+- If `url` is present → it's a `SSE` or `StreamableHTTP` config

----

 ## 💾 File-based Configuration (for local dev)